-The daily oil production of the four oil fields (Ebouri, Etame, North Tchibala and Avouma) for the first quarter ranged from 14,098 to 16,914 barrels of oil per day (BOPD).
-Minor fluctuations in the daily production were due to maintenance works at Avouma, SEENT and Etame platform.
+The daily oil production of the four oil platforms (Ebouri, Etame, North Tchibala and Avouma) for the 1st quarter ranged from 12,319 to 16,435 barrels of oil per day (BOPD).
+The fluctuation in the daily production is mainly attributed to brief downtime of Avouma and Etame platform power generators and/or gas lift compressors (GLC).

-The total cargo lifted by the Consortium for the 1st Quarter of 2024 amounted to 1.3 million barrels of oil (MMBO).
-To date, the Etame Marin Field has already produced ~137.1 MMBO since inception in 2002.
+The total cargo lifted by the Consortium for the 1st Quarter of 2025 amounted to 1.29 million barrels of oil (MMBO).
+To date, the Etame Marin Field has already produced ~143.73 MMBO since production started in 2002.